AmrR101/2019-Alliance-for-Global-Health-and-Science-Makerere-University_Variants/data_reduction/alignment_Variants.md

  echo $runtime
  ```

-1. The script uses wget to download the fasta and GFF files from NCBI using the links you found earlier.
+1. The script uses curl to download the fasta and GFF files from NCBI using the links you found earlier.
 1. Uncompresses them using gunzip.
 1. Creates the bwa index